flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 13. If any NP-complete problem has a polynomial-time algorithm, then $P=NP$.
 14. NP-hard is broader than NP-complete: an NP-hard problem does not have to be a decision problem or belong to $NP$.
 15. General integer linear programming is NP-hard, but this does not mean every special ILP structure is NP-hard.
+16. A 0-1 linear integer program can encode SAT, so its decision version is NP-complete.
+17. Bounded integer linear-equation feasibility remains NP-complete.
+18. Even the binary equation system $Ax=b$ can be NP-complete.
+19. Even a **single** binary linear equation $a^Tx=b$ can be NP-complete; this is the Subset Sum form.
-16. Binary assignment is polynomial-time solvable, and fixed-dimensional ILP is also polynomial-time solvable.
+20. The one-to-one assignment problem is polynomial-time solvable, and fixed-dimensional ILP is also polynomial-time solvable.
-17. 0-1 knapsack is NP-hard even though it has an $O(nB)$ dynamic programming algorithm, because that algorithm is pseudo-polynomial.
+21. Both 0-1 knapsack and bounded integer knapsack are NP-hard in their optimization forms.
+22. The usual $O(nB)$ dynamic-programming algorithm for 0-1 knapsack is pseudo-polynomial, not polynomial in the binary input length.
+23. 0-1 knapsack is weakly NP-hard, which is compatible with the existence of a pseudo-polynomial algorithm.
-18. NP-hardness is a worst-case statement about a problem family.
+24. NP-hardness is a worst-case statement about a problem family.
 It does not mean every practical instance is difficult.

 ## References